 Buying a new home is one of the most exciting and memorable experiences we’ll have in our lives.
 I still remember getting a tingle of excitement down my spine every time I set foot inside a display home.
 ‘This is how I want my living room to look’ ‘this kitchen is amazing’.

-What you may not realise is how easy it can be to get swept up in all the hype of imaging how your dream home is going to look like.
+What you may not realise is how easy it can be to get swept up in all the hype of picturing how your dream home is going to look.
 Things move fast, within the space of 4 weeks, my partner and I inspected 40 odd display homes and before I knew it, I was sitting down with the real estate agent with a contract of sale staring right at me.

 A typical Contract of Sale will include:

 - Chattels list: Things that are included in the sale of the home, such as curtains, blinds, fixtures, fittings, carpets and so on.
 If the owner or vendor mentions certain chattels are part of the sale of the home, make sure they are in this list.

 - Settlement conditions: Are things such as subject to finance, final inspections.
 Each condition needs to be numbered and initialled by both parties.

 - The sale price of the property and deposit amount

 - Settlement date

 - Will the house be vacant possession or tenanted